Jelena asked a question we can all learn from:

 4. Be sure you can return things.

 6. Flip the concept and see if you can come at it the other way.
-Ask yourself “does it appear less intense than it COULD?” or “could I imagine a MORE saturated version of this color?”
+Ask yourself, does it appear less intense than it could?
+Could I imagine a more saturated version of this colour ?

 Here are the 3 closest blue matches among True Summer, Winter, and Spring.

 True Summer is not hard to pick out.
-It’s always some version of faded denim, even the darkest wash.
-True Summer is not necessarily obviously grayed; it is just relatively less saturated than Winter.
-True Summer is not dull or drab, and some of the colors have some strength to them.
+It is some version of faded denim, even the darkest wash.
+True Summer is not necessarily obviously grayed.
+It is just relatively less saturated than Winter.
+Worn by the Summer person, the colour reads as very vibrant and colourful.

 When you see a highly saturated color, you usually know it.
 It is more common to see Winters walking around in color that is too soft because saturated color is hard to find and after a few washings, it’s softened.

-Surprisingly, it’s Winter and Spring that are closest for this color.
-It makes sense for blue.
+Winter and Spring are closest in the blue.
 Both are saturated Seasons.
-Blue is darkish at high saturation so this is one of Spring’s darker colours.
+Blue is darkish at high saturation so this is one of the Spring darker colours.
 The Spring is a bit yellower.
-On the 3 Colour Scales of Light/Dark, Warm/Cool, and Clear/Soft, we’re matching all 3 very closely.